Fish consumption advisory

 Channel Catfish: average abundance, above average size.

-Access to this lake is located with Lake Rebecca park operated by the city of Hastings.
+Access to this lake is located in Lake Rebecca Park operated by the City of Hastings.
 This lake has surface water restrictions limiting boaters to the use of electric motors only.

-The entire shoreline is in public ownership.
+The entire shoreline is in public ownership and there are plenty of places for anglers to spread out and fish.
 Angling at some locations may be limited by shallow water, aquatic vegetation or overhanging trees.

-This lake was inundated by the Mississippi River during the flood in the spring of 2001.
-As a result, the lake contains many species normally associated with river fishing: sauger, white bass, freshwater drum (sheephead), catfish species, etc.
+This lake has been inundated by the Mississippi River during floods, as a result, the lake contains many species normally associated with river fishing: Sauger, White Bass, Freshwater Drum (sheephead), Catfish species, etc.